RFGump/Spatial_Interpolation/README.md

   ObsDt = datejul(year*1000 + day);
   format ObsDt date9.;
 run;

-Impute missing values in R
+## Step 4: Impute missing values in R
 •	Transfer weather file back to SQL server for use in R.
 -	I limited this file to years 2000 and forward.
 •	R Programs\tmin_interpolation.R